Classroom in Bloom inspires children to grow healthy food and connect with nature

 Who We Are 2.jpg

-Classroom in Bloom is a community garden, built to inspire Methow Valley children to live a healthy lifestyle, make healthy choices, and eat healthy food.
-Our Farm-to-Cafeteria program teaches about sustainable food systems that support our agricultural community, providing experiential, inquiry-based learning opportunities and a place-based sense of wonder.
-Our school garden produces thousands of pounds of produce each year, donated to the schools’ cafeterias, weekly to students as healthy snacks, and to summer camp participants.
+Classroom in Bloom is a community garden built to inspire children to live a healthy lifestyle, make healthy choices, and eat healthy food.
+Our Farm-to-Cafeteria program teaches sustainable food systems that support our agricultural community, providing experiential, inquiry-based learning opportunities and a place-based sense of wonder.
+Our school garden produces thousands of pounds of produce each year, donated to the schools’ cafeterias, served to students as healthy snacks, and shared with our community where needed.

 Highlights of our Program